offchan42/vimrc/README.md

 # The Ultimate vimrc [[OFF'S EDITION]]

 Over the last 8 years I have used and tweaked Vim.
 This is my Ultimate vimrc.
+**OFF'S EDITION**: If you don't have Vim installed, I suggest you to install 64-bit version and here is the link: https://bintray.com/micbou/generic/vim

 There are two versions: